2017 High Conviction Shorts

 Market Price 12/31/15: $3.02

-Intrinsic Value (based on balance sheet sum of parts) : $0
+Intrinsic Value (based on balance sheet sum of parts): $0

 Market Price/Intrinsic Value Ratio: NA